zusam/zusam/dev/README.md

 Linux is assumed for the rest of this README.

+## Configuration

+See [configuration.md](configuration.md) for a detailed explanation of how configuration variables flow through the Dotenv cascade, the three execution contexts (FPM, CLI/cron, test), and the full variable reference.

 ## Makefile targets

 Run `make` with no arguments to see available targets.